mtiller/ModelicaBook/text/source/behavior/equations/variables.rst

 use of ``constant`` by a model developer ensures that end users are not given the option to make changes to the ``constant``.
-A ``constant`` is frequently used to represent physical quantities like :math:`\pi` or the Earth's gravitational constant, which never change.
+A ``constant`` is frequently used to represent physical quantities like :math:`\pi` or the Earth's gravitational acceleration, which can be assumed constant for most engineering simulations.

 Discrete Variables
 ~~~~~~~~~~~~~~~~~~